jarecoo/practice/notes.md

 - “Improving ourselves doesn’t involve ‘doing’ anything.
 All that’s required is a letting go of habitual patterns of thought and behavior.”
 Headspace, Undoing our Patterns, Wed.
 June 26, 2018
 - “Life is hard enough.
 Let's not take our mind too seriously.” - Life and Laughter, Mon.
 July 2, 2018, Headspace
 - “No amount of guilt can change the past and no amount of anxiety will change the future.”
 - “You don’t need to fix things that lie outside of your control.
 You also don’t need to fix the anxiety; it is a feeling that you have; it is therefore not you.
-The need to fix, to control is what fuels the anxiety in the forest place.
+The need to fix, to control is what fuels the anxiety in the first place.
 Let it be, and it will lose its excessive force.” - Darren Brown, Happy
 - “There is a maxim that Navy SEALs pass from officer to officer, man to man: ‘Calm is contagious.’ …That’s who you want to be: the casual, relaxed person in every situation who tells everyone else to take a breath and not to worry.
 Because you’ve got this.
 Don’t be the agitator, the paranoid, the worrier, or the irrational.
 Be the calm, not the liability.
 It will catch on.”
 TDS, p.186
 - Figure out how to give yourself some mental space - Meditate
 - “How does it help, my husband, to make misfortune heavier by complaining about it?” - Seneca, Oedipus, 80 (TDS 193)
+- “’The task of a philosopher: we should bring our will into harmony with whatever happens, so that nothing happens against our will and nothing that we wish for fails to happen.’ -Epictetus, Discourses, 2.14.7 This isn’t just semantic playing.
+It is a central facet of the philosopher’s worldview.
+Today, don’t try to impose your will on the world.
+Instead see yourself as fortunate to receive and respond to the will in the world.“ TDS p.200
+- “We react to anger with anger.
+Fear with fear.
+Sadness with sadness.
+In doing so, we fan the flames, and keep the emotion alive.
+In truth, there’s no need to react.
+It’s enough to simply observe.
+Very often, when we experience a particular emotion, or mood, we tend to not only attach blame to a particular person or situation or even to ourselves, we tend to see our entire experience of the world through that lens.
+And of course we don’t like feeling that way, so if we experience some anger then we might feel angry about the fact that we feel angry.
+Or if we experience anxiety, it might make us feel anxious that that we’re experiencing anxiety.
+The mind is very clever in this way, it keeps itself busy.
+It keeps the emotion alive.
+It’s entertaining for the mind, even if it’s not a very comfortable experience.
+So it’s only really when we can step out of that cycle, when we can be present with the emotion as it is, whatever it is.
+Simply allowing it to pass us by.”
+Headspace, Stepping out of the Cycle, Wednesday, Sep.
+5 2018

 ### Slow Down
 - Slow is smooth.
 Smooth is fast.